wdnlotm/bulk2sc_GMVAE/_7_quick_demo/README.md

 plot_proportions('original', cluster_file1, 'generated', cluster_file2)
 ```
-The last command will produce the following plot comparing the predicted and true proportions.
+The execution of these commands will produce the following plot comparing the predicted and true proportions.
 <img src="fig/original_v_generated_proportion_demo.png" width="35%" alt="Image description">

 UMAP comparison can be done by following script.